 As of 2016 Sir Eric Pickles is the Special Envoy of the British Government for Post-Holocaust Issues and Representative of the United Kingdom in the International Commission for the ITS.
-At the end of August he travelled to Bad Arolsen to learn more about the archival holdings and current projects of the ITS.
+At the beginning of September he travelled to Bad Arolsen to learn more about the archival holdings and current projects of the ITS.

 Sir Eric used the opportunity of his visit to exchange ideas with ITS Director Floriane Hohenberg and the department heads about the current and future tasks of the archive and documentation center.
 He sees interesting concepts for co-operational projects where his two areas of responsibility converge: “A new Holocaust memorial is going up in London, and right next to it a learning center on the crimes of the Nazi era.
 There are a number of projects where I can imagine working in co-operation with the ITS.”
 During his visit Sir Eric emphasized that the new Prime Minister Theresa May was keenly aware of the importance of keeping alive the memory of the victims of the Holocaust, in the light of growing anti-Semitism and neo-Fascism.
 “Only a few moments after she was nominated to be David Cameron’s successor, Theresa May signed a commitment to the commemoration of the Holocaust.”